ted-spence-avalara/developer-dot/_posts/2018-10-01-better-ui-components.md

   <p>You should try this</p>
 </s-alert>
 ```
-If you're the maintainer of a shared library, pick a short prefix that's meaningful to you.
+> Side note: If you're the maintainer of a shared library, pick a short prefix that's meaningful to you.
 Twitter's Bootstrap, for example, would go from:
 ```html
 <div class="alert alert-success">
 ```